Compensation for Eye Injuries

 Eye injuries caused by accidents

 In the case of an accidental eye injury, the person against whom the claim will be pursued will vary depending upon the details of your case.
-If you’ve been injured at work, for example, and feel that your injury was caused because of negligence on the part of your employer – perhaps because they failed to provide protective eye wear – then the case will be raised against your employer.
+If you’ve been injured at work, for example, and feel that your injury was caused because of negligence on the part of your employer – perhaps because they failed to provide protective eye wear when handling chemicals – then the case will be raised against your employer.
 Workers are protected by the Health and Safety at Work etc. Act 1974, which, together with other legislation pertaining to specifics such as dangerous substances, sets out the minimum requirements an employer is expected to meet with regard to the safety of their workers.

 In the event of your eyes becoming injured in a road traffic accident, the claim will be made against the responsible party.
 In many cases, this will be disputed so, as with all compensation claims, it’s vital to gather as much information as possible as quickly as you can.
 Of course, in the immediate aftermath of a road traffic accident the main priority will be to access medical help and advice but this, too, will play a part in building the strongest possible case.

 It should be noted that a compensation claim of this kind can be made even if the other driver is uninsured or can’t be traced, via the Motor Insurers Bureau, an independent body funded by the wider car insurance industry.

 No matter what the circumstances of your accident, the more information you can present to your personal injury lawyer, the greater your chance of success.
 This includes, if possible, photographs of the scene of the accident, police reports, medical records, entries in any workplace accident book, accounts of people who witnessed the events, any CCTV footage available, and financial records detailing any expenses arising from the injury, whether these are out of pocket expenses or lost earnings.